Hair Length Dog

 Read moreCurly Coat Dog

 Curly coat Like all mammals, a dog's hair is primarily composed of the protein keratin.
-Mutations in genes responsible for encoding keratin can lead to alterations in the shape and texture of individual hairs, consequently impacting the overall appearance of the coat.
-One such example involves a recessive mutation in...
+Mutations in genes responsible for encoding keratin can alter the shape and texture of individual hairs, which in turn affects the overall appearance of the coat.
+One example is a recessive mutation in the keratin...

 Read moreRecessive Hypotrichosis Dog